Thursday, November 17, 2016

-Cary Martin Shelby has posted Are Hedge Funds Still Private?
-Exploring Publicness in the Face of Incoherency on SSRN with the following abstract:
+Cary Martin Shelby has posted Closing the Hedge Fund Loophole: The SEC as the Primary Regulator of Systemic Risk on SSRN with the following abstract: